“Bond. James Bond.”

 Goldfinger: “No, Mr Bond, I expect you to die!”

 Pussy Galore (Honor Blackman) is the movie’s ridiculously named “Bond Girl,” implicitly lesbian but still unable to resist Bond’s charms, especially when he basically forces himself on her.
-(Geez, is it any wonder dudes love 007 but women are often harder to convince?)
+(Is it any wonder dudes love 007 but women are often harder to convince?)
 Also, Goldfinger establishes the iconic, burly henchman to the mythos, here named Oddjob (Harold Sakata).

 My favourite part of Goldfinger is probably the Aston Martin DB5.
 The British luxury vehicle (here weapon-laden and including ejector seat) is now and forever associated with Bond.
 I was OK with the fact they moved onto another brand of iconic British sportscar, Lotus Elite, in the mid-70s, though I never understood why Pierce Brosnan’s Bond drove a BMW in Goldeneye.
 Shouldn’t Bond always be behind the wheel of a British machine?